 Cooling for the motor and speed controller is from a battery powered pump run through a 30 Amp speed controller to give variable speed, water is draw from the bottom of the hull and passes through the speed controller, motor and exits the hull on the upper port side towards the stern.

 A 4 channel FM receiver is used, Throttle, Rudder and Pump taking 3 channels.
+The model weighs around 15kgs

 The is a scratch build project that I have not finished, hull is complete and superstructure is in place - just needs detailing.

-The ship is 1.4m long and is powered by a 6v lead acid gel battery and a 3 phase 750 rmp/v sensorless brushless motor with brushless 3 phase speed controller
+The ship is 1.4m long and is powered by a 6v lead acid gel battery and a 3 phase 750 rmp/v sensorless Brushless motor with Brushless 3 phase speed controller

 Radio gear is a 2 channel AM receiver, Throttle and Rudder.
 The speed controller is a forward only and programmed to switch off brake and switch off soft start